Deutsche Welle: Learn German section

 Deutsche Welle's website has a section dedicated to providing material for those who are interested in learning the German language at all levels based on the Common European Framework of Reference for Languages.
 They offer free video and audio courses with access to exercises and transcripts.
 Users can also search for suitable courses and test which level they are at.
 Among the material available on their site, they offer free access to an animated series called "Harry Lost in Time" (Harry gefangen in der Zeit), for beginners.
 Through Flash animation, the series tells the story of a fictional character named Harry Walkott, a man who is struck by lightning in the Black Forest during his vacation in Germany and, because of this, becomes stuck in time, with the same day repeating over and over.
 With an English narration, the series introduces German expressions, words and grammar explanations, and also provides exercises for the user.

 DW Freedom of Speech Award

 The DW Freedom of Speech Award was established in 2015, to honour "a media person or initiative that has shown outstanding promotion of freedom rights".
-Winners include: